-- Apply principles of compressor evaluation, maintenance, systems to help prevent catastrophic failures, calibration of gas flow meter, and trouble shooting of reciprocating compressors.
+- Apply principles of compressor evaluation, maintenance, systems to help prevent catastrophic failures, calibration of a gas flow meter, and troubleshooting of reciprocating compressors.

-- Discuss leadership, ethics, & regulations within the petroleum and natural gas industry, including the effect of corporate leadership on the company’s credibility and reputation, real world ethical issues facing the petroleum and natural gas industry, and the relationship of the industry to federal, state, and local governments, including regulatory agencies.
+- Discuss leadership, ethics, and regulations within the petroleum and natural gas industry, including the effect of corporate leadership on the company’s credibility and reputation, real-world ethical issues facing the petroleum and natural gas industry, and the relationship of the industry to federal, state, and local governments, including regulatory agencies.

 Petroleum and Natural Gas programs are only offered at the College’s center in New Milford.